Frankin & Marshall College

 Two of my strongest personality characteristics are patience and persistence.
 I take every job and every student's needs seriously, but I love a good laugh.
 I'd love to put my tutoring/coaching skills to work for you!

 I have always enjoyed working with and getting to know people of all ages and backgrounds.
 As a "foreign service brat," I have lived in many different cultures.
-As a technical writer/editor at a national laboratory, a career counselor and student activities advisor at a private university, a
+As a technical writer/editor at a national laboratory, a career counselor and student activities advisor at a private university, a high school tennis coach, and a Junior Olympic girls'

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.